Author: Klevis Paloka

 In the last 5 years, bicycle lanes have been added to the axis of the By-Pass along Shkodra Lake in a length of about 5 km for each direction of movement.

-Shkodër municipality has not provided direct financing only for bicycle lanes.
-As part of the maintenance and reconstruction works of the road system, part of their projects has also been the creation of bicycle lanes by opening and marking them with signage.
-Soon the bike lane will be added along the lake (Shirokë - Zogaj axis), this integrated in the project of the complete reconstruction of the road", it is stated in the official response of Shkodër Municipality.
+The Municipality of Shkodra has not provided direct financing only for bicycle lanes.
+As part of the maintenance and reconstruction works of the road system, part of their projects has also been the creation of bicycle lanes through their opening and marking with signage.
+Soon, a bicycle lane along the lake (Shirokë - Zogaj axis) will be added, this integrated into the project for the complete reconstruction of the road , "said the official response of the Municipality of Shkodra.

 But even on some of the roads where these lanes are placed, the monitoring shows that some of them are blocked by cars, who see them as parking spaces.